-Using Positive Action for Christ’s series, the theme for this year is Winning the Race.
-This curriculum is comprised of four primary truths: the Bible is the inspired Word of God, it is essential that we be in His will, Satan’s goal is to turn us from God, and the study of Revelation teaches us about future events.
-Using the theme of athletic competition and drawing from studies of various Bible characters, students learn how the principles of God’s Word can help them gain victory in the race of life.
+Using Positive Action for Christ’s series, the theme for this year is "Possessing the Land".
+This curriculum is comprised of four primary truths: the Bible is the inspired Word of God, it is essential that we be in His will, Satan’s goal is to turn us from God, and our Creator is both righteous and merciful.
+Drawing from studies of various Bible characters in the Old Testament, students learn how the principles of God’s Word can help them gain victory in their own lives.
 Students are led in daily prayers and are expected to memorize and write key Bible verses.
-Students in fifth grade support the ministry project Camp Hope, an organization for children whose parents are incarcerated.
-Students speak from the heart and draw from Biblical inspiration to write a devotional book that is published for each participant at the annual Christmas party.
+This year, our students will work together to create a "25 Days of Prayer" booklet for MBCA's 25th Anniversary celebration.

 Using the Progress in Mathematics program, students in fifth grade cover: number patterns and numeration, algebraic equations, whole number operations, prime factors, exponents, statistics, graphs, manipulating decimals, fractions with mixed numbers, angles, symmetry, area, volume, measurement, and capacity.

-All steps of the Scientific Method are explored, as students are immersed in hands on experiments to test their ability to hypothesize, conduct experiments, analyze data, and draw conclusions.
-Topics of study include: landforms, plate tectonics, fossils, weathering, states of matter, atoms and elements, electricity, cell structure, circulation, blood, the heart and lungs.
+All steps of the Scientific Method are explored, as students are immersed in hands-on experiments to test their ability to hypothesize, conduct experiments, analyze data, and draw conclusions.
+Topics of study include: landforms, plate tectonics, weathering, states of matter, atoms and elements, electricity, cell structure, blood, and the heart and lungs.
 We also have a great in-school interactive field trip where students get to experiment with microscopes to examine the cell structure of organisms.
 To round out the fifth grade experience, students travel to Chattanooga for the Southern Belle Riverboat, the Chattanooga Zoo, and the Arboretum Nature Center.